Travis

 tags: true

-Deploy To Only One Folder #
+Deploy to one Folder #

 Often, you don’t want to upload your entire project to Cloud Files.
 You can tell Travis CI to only upload a single folder to Cloud Files.
 This example uploads the build directory of your project to Cloud Files: